Welcome to this Easy1Up review.

 #1 There Are No Refunds

-Once you've made your mind and have made a purchase, there are no refunds.
+Once you’ve made up your mind and have made a purchase, there are no refunds.

-There isn't much information on what's included in what package except for a basic overview, a free trial or an inexpensive trial period would've been a better option as you would be able to test out the system and see if it's a good fit.
+There isn’t much information on what’s included in what package except for a basic overview; a free trial or an inexpensive trial period would’ve been a better option as you could test out the system and see if it’s a good fit.

 #2 Ridiculous Admin Fee

 Since Easy1Up gives away 100% commissions, the 10% admin fee (except for 20% on the first level) can be ridiculous with the higher levels, and that’s probably how Peter gets his share.